Swahili grammar: Reference and relative pronouns

 Each noun class has a corresponding reference pronoun (or combining pronoun) which is a single syllable that never stands alone but may be suffixed on certain other words such as na and ndi- where it can be thought of as meaning "it" (singular classes), "they", "them" (plural classes) or "here", "there" etc. for the locative classes.
 For all noun classes other than class 1, the reference pronoun is formed by suffixing -o to the verbal concord with sound changes such as the disappearance of u and a, the transformation of i to y when alone or preceded by v, the palatalisation of ki to ch etc.

-The reference pronouns are added to specific slots in relative verb forms and thus may be glossed as either REL "relative" or REF "reference".
+The reference pronouns are added to specific slots in relative verb forms and thus may be glossed as either "relative" or "reference".
 The independent relative pronouns, equivalent to English relative pronouns (that, which, who(m)) and relative adverbs (where, when, how) are formed by attaching the reference pronouns to amba-.